-Sun must create new language.
+Your organization must create new language.

 Like any organization,

-Sun has its own internal language.

-Like any language, it is a field for action,

-a way of constructing truth,

-a basis for transaction and business.
+your organization has its own internal language.
+Like any language, it is a field for action, a way of constructing truth, a basis for transaction and business.

-To regenerate itself,

-Sun must first recognize the limitations

-inherent in its current language.

-Then it must seek out new language domains,

-and translate them into conversations

-that the organization may understand and embrace.
+To regenerate itself, your organization must first recognize the limitations inherent in its current language.
+Then it must seek out new language domains, and translate them into conversations that the organization may understand and embrace.